Cedar is a domestic wood that grows on the east and west coasts of the US. It has some great qualities that are important in woodworking.

 Cedar wood has both high compressive strength and high flexural strength.
 Therefore, we can consider Cedar wood is strong enough for a bench.

-Compressive strength is how much weight/force can bear before the wood crack or break.
+Compressive strength is how much weight/force can be bear before the wood crack or breaks.

 Western Red Cedar wood has a compressive strength of 4,560 psi and flexural strength of 3,300 psi which are significantly high and excellent to work as bench material.